bbrietzke/tonyaandbrian/index.md

 Turns out, there will be a wedding and everything!

-### Who is getting married?

 ### When will it be?

 The wedding will be held on July the 14th of 2012.
-That is the second saturday in July of this year.  __Trust me__, we know that isn't that far off!
+The wedding will start at 7PM.

 ### Where will it be at?

-The ceremony will be held at the [Grand Superior Lodge](http://www.grandsuperior.com/).
-We haven't decided on a time yet, but it will be later in the day or early evening.
+The ceremony and reception will be held at the [Grand Superior Lodge](http://www.grandsuperior.com/).

 You are certainly welcome to stay at the lodge.
-They do have a limited number of rooms, so book early and often.
+We have a block of rooms reserved, so when you call to book your room mention that it's for the Hartwich/Brietzke wedding.
 If you would like a discount, just tell them you are a AAA member.
 They don't verify the membership.

 If you don't want to stay at the lodge, there should be hotels in [Two Harbors](https://www.google.com/search?btnG=1&pws=0&q=hotels+in+two+harbors+mn+area) or in [Duluth](https://www.google.com/search?btnG=1&pws=0&q=hotels+in+duluth+mn+area).
 We're not specifically recommending any of them, just find one you like.

+This is a very touristy area so you will need to book soon or there may not rooms available.

 ### How do I get there?